culturing/poems/Poems/The Enduring and Unchanging Dao.md

 that every longing touch\
 *remembers* love,

-But do step cautiously \
+And do step cautiously \
 through darkened rooms,\
-and listen for that horn.
+but listen for that horn.

 *14 September 2020*